Tcarlos/Linux-Knowledge-Base/Testcase 3: Advanced LXC system with 3 node DRBD.md

         3.2 Configure LVM
         3.3 Configure LXC
         3.4 Cache cachedlv on SSD
+        3.5 Create on top of cachedlv a thinpool
-        3.5 Setup and configure the DRBD device
+        3.6 Setup and configure the DRBD device
-        3.6 Create VPS thinpool on top of DRBD device 3.7 Create container(s) in VPSthinpool on DRBDVG2 3.8 Create a startup script
+          3.6.1 Create internal IPs for the first and second node 3.6.2 Create IP aliases on the first and second node 3.6.3 Create DRBDD configuration file on all three nodes 3.7 Create VPS thinpool on top of DRBD device 3.8 Create container(s) in VPSthinpool on DRBDVG2 3.9 Create a startup script
     4. Testing
       4.1 Testing LVM Snapshot functions
         4.1.1 Snapshotting the LV right under the DRBD device